brightmart/text_classification/README.md

 masking, combined with fact that the output embeddings are offset by one position, ensures that the predictions for position i can depend only on the known outputs at positions less than i.

+for detail of the model, please check: a2_transformer.py
 -------------------------------------------------------------------------

 TODO